 - He had asked the head priest what the nivedyam for Ganapathy will be.
 The priest suggested unniyappam and Perumthachan readily agreed.
 It is said that Perumthachan immediately offered half a dozen unniyappams in a plantain leaf before the deity.
 And still, koottappam is considered the favourite nivedyam of Ganapathy.

-- Other story associated with this temple is that Kottarakkara Thampuran’s daughter was getting married.
+- Another story associated with this temple is that Kottarakkara Thampuran’s daughter was getting married.
 He requested Zamorin of Kozhikode to send a dance troupe from Malabar to perform in his daughter’s wedding.
-But the Zamorin sarcastically denied to send the troupe saying that people of South Kerala cannot appreciate a fine art like Krishnanattam.
+But the Zamorin sarcastically denied sending the troupe saying that people of South Kerala cannot appreciate fine art like Krishnanattam.
 This insulted the Kottarakkara Thampuran and he prayed to Lord Ganapathy at Kizhakkekara for a way out.

 - Sri Mahaganapathy appeared in the dream of the Thampuran and gave him the idea to create a new art form.
 It was Saraswathi Kadaksham and the Thampuran wrote the Ramanattam.
 He designed the costumes and in record time performed the Arangetram during the marriage of his daughter.
 This was a fitting reply to the arrogance of the Zamorin of Kozhikode.

 Significance of Kottarakkara Ganapathy Temple

 - Kottarakkara Sree Maha Ganapathy Temple is beautiful and magnificent.
 A number of rituals is being done here by the priests.
 Different schedules are followed to worship and to perform the rituals devoted to the presiding deity of the temple.